nihalChauhan/NeuralNetwork-vanilla/README.md

 	2. 5 nodes in the hidden layer

-	3. Gradient Decent used as loss
+	3. Gradient Descent used as loss

 	4. Learning rate is constant